pierreelliott/pierreelliott.github.io/pages/about-me.md

 Being done at [Polytech Lyon][1] (Lyon, France)

 I have finished my first year (out of three) in Polytech Lyon and am now searching an internship for the next semester (from September 2018 to January 2019).<br />
 During this year, I have learned C# and ASP.Net MVC.
-I have also been able to reuse my skills in web technologies (HTML5, CSS, JS) and in Java 8.
+I have also been able to reuse my skills in web technologies (HTML5, CSS, JS) and in Java.

 #### 2015 - 2017 : 'DUT Informatique' (a two year French diploma in IT)